vpcarroll15/personal/README.md

 The source code for my personal website, paulcarroll.site.
 Written in Python with Django.
 Served with Nginx and Gunicorn.

+If you're setting up a new server, make sure to `sudo apt update && sudo apt upgrade` first.

+Other new server notes:

+- You'll need to run some basic commands to create the Postgres database and the right user.
+- Make a dump of the old Postgres database and transfer the dump to the new instance.
+- You won't need to run any Django migrations.
+(In fact you definitely don't want to.)
+Applying the dump will take care of everything.
+- Make sure that the Django owner ends up owning everything, not postgres.

 In order to deploy a change, run:

 ```